 Perhaps you’d like to vary the shape of your cookies.
 Do you have a pumpkin or ghost-shaped cookie cutter?
 They would also work.
 If you have kids, I think they’d love lending a hand making spooky Halloween treats like these little monsters with you.
 You can help smaller kids cut the themed cookies out.
 Older ones can mix the dough.

 These simple monster crinkle cookies can also be flavoured however you want, so if you want to add vanilla extract or something like hazelnut or rum extract, you can tweak them to your heart’s content.
 Make this Halloween cookies recipe you own!
 It is the perfect cookie for busy moms because it is an easy recipe with simple ingredients.
+If you would prefer natural colouring, try these purple ube crinkles.

 These cookies have been around since the early 1800s and I’m sure you’ve seen them in bakeries during the holidays as well as on holiday platters.
 They come in different flavours and are great for every occasion.
 You might like to try romantic pink crinkle cookies for Valentine’s Day or some green, red and white ones for Christmas, if you’re into making festive recipes to celebrate the occasion.